futureoceanslab/cc-distribution-review/README.md

 <strong>Biomass vs distribution:</strong>
 r code for the exploration of center of biomass vs center of gravity observations.
 Is it possible to combine them?
 It contains:

-Analysis 1.
-Center of biomass combined with center of gravity (We concluded this is the best option)
+1. Center of biomass combined with center of gravity (We concluded this is the best option)

-Analysis 2.
-Just center of gravity observations
+2. Just center of gravity observations

-Analysis 3.
-Just center of biomass observations
+3. Just center of biomass observations

 <strong>Distributional impacts:</strong>
 r code for the analysis of climate variables related to the distributional impacts and their magnitude.
 It contains: